Ask Bible Questions: What Judaism, Christianity, and Islam Teach About Seeking Answers in Scripture

 FAQs

-Does the Bible actually encourage asking questions?
+Does the Bible itself encourage people to ask God questions?

 0 Community answers